The Role of a Support Worker

 The role is primarily focused on enabling and supporting people to live their lives as independently as they can.
 At Lifeways, we support people with a diverse range of needs, including learning disabilities, autism, physical disabilities, acquired brain injuries and mental health needs.

-As a support worker, you may find yourself working in a variety of settings, including people’s own homes, in health and social care settings such as supported living services or care homes, and out in the community.
+As a support worker, you may find yourself working in a number of settings.
+You may be expected to work in people’s homes, in health and social care settings such as supported living services or care homes, and out in the community.

 What are the responsibilities of a support worker?